Warning: This article contains content that may be disturbing to readers. Discretion is advised.

 “This is going to be her last smoke so I let her enjoy that,” he said.

-Crown attorney Renee Lagimodiere said forensic investigators found evidence on Skibicki’s computer of searches related to crime and killing.
-She said they also found women’s jewelry and their personal belongings in his home.
+Crown attorney Renee Lagimodiere said forensic investigators found evidence on Skibicki’s computer of searches related to crime and evidence.
+She said they also found women’s jewelry and personal belongings in his home.

 During questioning from Crown attorney Christian Vanderhooft, Allan said he did not observe Skibicki to be “hearing voices”, having hallucinations or experiencing delusions during the lengthy interrogation.